pluto/web-prover/proofs/README.md

 We just need `build-circuit` for preprocessing the correct graph for using the `circom-witnesscalc` lib.
 If necessary, use commit `ec597bb` as this definitely works.

+**YOU NEED GIT SSH KEY** to work with `circom-witnesscalc` in Rust.
+Not sure why, but this will fail to get that dependency without it.

 ## Run example
 To run an example, make sure you have installed the above and either have it in your path, or know the bin location.
 The `proofs` bin currently requires nightly (though this can be easily removed, it is only for some logging capture).